primer/react/docs/content/core-concepts.md

 ## Types of components

 We categorize our components into 3 general types.
 Building block components, pattern components, and helper components.
-Understanding how these types of components interact with each other can help you better understand how to get the most out of Primer Components.
+Understanding how these types of components interact with each other can help you better understand how to get the most out of Primer React Components.

 - Building Blocks